Search suggestions update instantly to match the search query.

 You'll also have access to a personal tutor to support you in your studies.

-If English isn't your first language, our academic skills team can support you in working across languages.
+You are expected to meet English language entry requirements for your course, as outlined on the relevant course page.
+However, if English isn't your first language, our academic skills team can support you in working across languages.
 You can also do our online free In-Sessional English (ISE) module to improve your written English language skills during your degree.

 Our dedicated team hosts drop-in sessions every week, providing expert guidance for part-time job searches, CV and cover letter editing, and interview preparation.
 You can also avail of this service online.
-To find out more, visit our careers and employment page.

 We offer a range of support to help students manage their mental health, wellbeing, and any disability-related needs.
 Our wellbeing team is here to help you navigate challenges and access the right services.
-To find out more, visit our wellbeing services page.

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Waltham Forest.

-You’ll study up to 4 modules a year.
+You can also visit our fees and funding page for a breakdown of living costs in London.

 You may have to read several recommended books or textbooks for each module.

-You can borrow most of these online from the Library.
 We endeavour to make all required books accessible online.

+You can also borrow most of these online from the Library.
 If you buy these, they may cost up to £60 each.

 We endeavour to be a paperless and sustainable university.
 As such, files and content is kept electronically on e-databases where possible.
 Most academics will print the paperwork if required.
 If you choose to print, photocopy, or bind your work, you may want to budget up to £30 a year for this.

-If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
+If your course includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

 To start this course in September 2026, apply through UCAS.
 You'll need: